panchinabil/sea_ice_segmentation/README.md

 > This repository contains code for the paper titled 'Supplementing remote sensing of ice: Deep learning-based image segmentation system for automatic detection and localization of sea-ice formations from close-range optical images'.

+**If you are here after the ASSW-2022 workshop: The code demo is available in the ice_seg.ipynb notebook**

 # Dataset

 **Folder structure**